Motopshyco/FYI_Assessment/README.md

 - Verify Search Results for "AI" on the Submit a Request Page

-For each scenario you can find 2 different approaches one of them with BDD and the other one just a test script
+For each scenario you can find 2 different approaches one of them with BDD and the other one just a test script implemented in a page object model framework

-To execute the scenarios with test script you will need:
+You can find the test scripts in the folder "tests_scripts" and all the related methods for each page in the folder "pages".
+To execute the scenarios with this approach you will need:

 - Python: install python in your pc
 - If you are in a venv use "deactivate"